NXP/nxmw/demos/nx/diversify_key_perso/readme.md

     **Refer** - `nxmw/lib/sss/ex/inc/ex_sss_nx_auth.h`

->**Note:** <span style="color:blue;">This example implements the master key diversification in the host MCU for demonstration purposes.
-In real life use cases, depending on the security requirements of the system, master key storage and diversification should be done in a Secure Authenticator.</span>
+>**Note:** This example implements the master key diversification in the host MCU for demonstration purposes.
+In real life use cases, depending on the security requirements of the system, master key storage and diversification should be done in a Secure Authenticator.

 Construct diversification input as per AN10922.pdf and use host crypto library to get derived diversification key.

-After generating the diversificatin key on host, this demo will setup Sigma-I/symmetric authentication session to inject diversification key into SE with KeyID 1.
-To build this project, use cmake option `NXMW_Auth_Symm_Diversify=Disabled` so that master key is used for authetication.
+After generating the diversification key on host, this demo will setup Sigma-I/symmetric authentication session to inject diversification key into SE with KeyID 1.
+To build this project, use cmake option `NXMW_Auth_Symm_Diversify=Disabled` so that master key is used for authentication.

 It uses the following APIs and data types:
     `sss_key_object_init()`